kyrahabattoir/-tg-station/README.md

 under a GPLv3 license, this might become old quickly but is still a solid base for an ss13 project.

+Obviously, it needs work, bugfix and improvement PRs are welcome as long as they are GPLv3 only.

 ================================================================================
 LICENSE
 ================================================================================